magnussolution/magnusbilling7/wiki/en/modules/module/module.rst

 Order
 -----

-| We did not write the description to this field.
+| Order that the menu will be shown in the menu